Ultrasonic Tech for Periodontal Procedures in Lake Jackson

 Piezosurgery uses ultrasonic vibrations at low frequencies to aid in the cutting of bone structure, tooth extraction and other surgical procedures.

 With the piezosurgery equipment, the ultrasonic vibrations cause the tip of the piezosurgery device to vibrate at a frequency that can cut through dense bone.
 This allows the doctor to cut jaw bone without damaging the soft tissue surrounding it and to perform precise actions in small areas such as the surface or base of the tooth.

 Piezosurgery allows Dr. Tredinick to accurately remove dense tissue or bone with minimal risk of complications or injury to your mouth.

 By adjusting the ultrasonic frequency of the piezosurgery equipment, our team can use it in many dental procedures including root canals, tooth extractions, and orthodontic procedures.

 We may also use it in periodontal procedures including:

 - removal of tartar (calculus) deposits and stains from teeth

 - bone grafting

-Piezosurgery equipment allows the doctor to prepare dental implant sites properly and easily remove bone for grafting procedures with minimal trauma to soft gum tissue.
+Piezosurgery equipment allows us to prepare dental implant sites properly and to easily remove bone for grafting procedures with minimal trauma to soft gum tissue.